Victorian Genealogy

 https://www.cwgc.org/find-a-cemetery/cemetery/14043/tatura-german-military-cemetery/

 Sections of a public cemetery were allocated to the various faiths practising in the locality; the trustees running the cemetery were representatives of each of those faiths.
-Information relating to public cemetery trusts as well as the appointment of trustees may be found in government gazettes.
+Information relating to public cemetery trusts as well as the appointment of trustees may be found in Port Phillip or Victorian Government Gazettes.
 See Government Gazettes.

 PUBLIC RECORD OFFICE VICTORIA - CEMETERY ADMINISTRATION RECORDS